If you’re on the cusp of a first or a new writing project, congratulations!

-If a change of scene helps, find a library, or a café to write in, as J.K.
-Rowling did when she found the Elephant House Café in Edinburgh.
+If a change of scene helps, find a library, or a café to write in.

 After all this, if you’re still suffering from writers’ block, fall again upon curiosity, and your lists.
 If you need, just make more lists.
 Then come back to your story-in-progress, keeping yourself in that loop of gentle creative discipline.